e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The parametrization pass.** `Ranged` survives at [ports](#g-port) and parameters, and there the rewrite targets the walk rule ([§11.2][s11-2]): constructor discipline admitting the walked scalar with the value parameters left alone, plus a `probe_value` method.
-The state fields are the sites where `Ranged` does not survive; the state-declaration conversion below turns each into a plain scalar.
+State fields are not among those survival sites; the state-declaration conversion below turns each `Ranged` state field into a plain scalar.

 **Comparison criteria.** FlightCore's demonstrated strengths are three: zero-alloc stepping, flexibility, interactive operation.
 Zero-alloc stepping is